-Trinity Church’s Racial Justice strategic initiative is committed to dismantling racism by ending mass incarceration in New York City.
+Trinity Church’s Racial Justice strategic initiative is committed to dismantling racism by ending mass incarceration.
 This initiative advances Trinity’s strategic mission goal to build up the neighborhoods of New York City, by advocating for justice to amplify the voices of those who are not heard, by speaking in the pulpit and in public, and by providing support to organizations that work with us to confront injustice, racism, and inequality.